AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 * **Marketing calendar**.
 The campaign calendar shows all programs, plans, campaigns and deliveries in a global timeline.
 This capability is only available in the client console.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/automation/campaign-orchestration/marketing-campaign-create.html#campaign-calendar){target="_blank"}
 * **Programs and Plans**.
 Each campaign belongs to a program which belongs to a plan.
 In Campaign Web user interface, all campaigns are associated to a default built-in plan and program.
 You can only create and manage plans and programs in the client console.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/automation/campaign-orchestration/marketing-campaign-create.html#work-with-plan-and-program){target="_blank"}
 * **Providers, budget and cost management**.
-You can configure service providers involved in the jobs carried out within your campaigns, including cost structures, and manage your budgets within each Program and Campaign.
+You can configure service providers involved in the jobs carried out within your campaigns, including cost structures, and manage your budgets within each program and campaign.
 This capability is only available in the client console.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/automation/campaign-orchestration/providers--stocks-and-budgets.html){target="_blank"}
 * **Distributed marketing** (Central/Local marketing).
 Adobe Campaign offers a Distributed Marketing app for implementing cooperative campaigns between central entities (headquarters, marketing departments, etc.) and local entities (sales points, regional agencies, etc.).
 This capability is only available in the client console.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/automation/distributed-marketing/about-distributed-marketing.html){target="_blank"}
 * **Marketing Resource Management** (MRM), goals, simulations, and cost control.
 Adobe Campaign offers a Marketing Resource Management (MRM) app which lets you control marketing actions in a collaborative mode by providing complete management and real-time tracking of the tasks, budgets and marketing resources involved.
 This capability is only available in the client console.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/automation/mrm/about-marketing-resource-management.html){target="_blank"}
 * **Task management**.
 As part of the MRM app, Campaign tasks can be created, assigned, tracked, and monitored from the campaign dashboard.
 This capability is only available in the client console.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/automation/mrm/creating-and-managing-tasks.html){target="_blank"}